- 24 Oct 2022

 Overview

-Custom metrics allow you to track data not available through other functionality.
+Custom metrics allow you to track data not available through other functionalities in ThreatConnect®.
 For example, you may want to know the number of times a particular Playbook was run.
 Data collected for custom metrics can be visualized on a dashboard with a User Metrics dashboard card.

 This article describes how to create custom metrics on the Organization Settings screen with an Organization Administrator account, and via the ThreatConnect v2 API with an API user account.
 It also describes how you can add data to a custom metric.